KZY20112001/db_query_optimizer/README.md

+### Overview

+This project aims to compare the costs of running a query in PostgreSQL when using different types of join algorithms in joining tables or when using a different scanning technique when scanning through a table.

 ### Setting up the database:

 This process can be skipped if you already have the PostgreSQL server running with the relevant data loaded.